-If you have any questions about special educational needs, please read the SEND Information Sheet and HPPS Local Offer.
-Please contact our Special Educational Needs and Disabilities Co-ordinator, Mr Mark Inskip or the Assistant SENDCO Mrs Allison Elson via the school office if you need any further support.
+If you have any questions about special educational needs, please read the SEND Information Sheet and Bristol City Council Local Offer.
+If you need any support, please contact our Special Educational Needs and Disabilities Co-ordinator, Mrs Suzanne Asare or the Assistant SENDCO Mrs Allison Elson by emailing firstname.lastname@example.org.

 The Cathedral Schools Trust SEND policy can be found on the policies page of this website.
 The Cathedral Schools Trust Equal Opportunities Policy can also be found on the policies page, alongside our Equalities Statement.